 The picturesque village of Vatheia in Mani - credits: www.greece.com

-As mentioned before, the autonomous character of Mani came to be one of its greatest assets during the preparations of the Greek War of Independence.
-There, any preparations could be conducted with no harassments or setbacks literally right under the nose of the Ottoman rule by the members of Filiki Etaireia.
+As mentioned before, the autonomous character of Mani came to be one of its greatest assets during the preparations for the Greek War of Independence.
+There, any preparations could be conducted with no harassment or setbacks literally right under the nose of the Ottoman rule by the members of Filiki Etaireia.

-It is not extravagant to say that there is some kind of connection between the ancient people of Sparta and contemporary Maniots.
-These people serve their own code of honour, following a strict tradition and customs, where honesty, patriotism, sacrifice, courage and filotimo are values not to be disregarded.
+It is not an exaggeration to say that there is some kind of connection between the ancient people of Sparta and contemporary Maniots.
+These people serve their own code of honor, following a strict tradition and customs, where honesty, patriotism, sacrifice, courage, and filotimo are values not to be disregarded.

 Even today, the inhabitants of the region are really proud of the fact that they always lived free under no tyrant or ruler despite the sacrifices they had to endure.
 Perhaps another example of their particular ancient ancestry is their custom of laments, funerary poets that pass verbally from generation to generation, which have a striking resemblance in form to the ones described by Homer in his work Iliad.

-After having explored the fascinating culture of Mani peninsula, we will now share with you the locations you definitely have to visit during your trip there!
-Get comfortable and set on this mental trip to some of the most iconic places the region of Mani has to offer:
+After having explored the fascinating culture of the Mani peninsula, we will now share with you the locations you definitely have to visit during your trip there!
+Get comfortable and set on this mental trip to some of the most iconic places the region of Mani has to offer.

-The picturesque village of Vatheia - credits: Voyagerix/Shutterstock.com
+The picturesque village of Vatheia on the Mani peninsula- credits: Voyagerix/Shutterstock.com

-Nowadays the small village has less than 30 people in total but it is well-protected for its astonishing architecture as a historical landmark.
+Nowadays the small village with circular towers has less than 30 residents in total but it is well-protected for its astonishing architecture as a historical landmark.
 While there, do not miss your chance to wander around the pebble-stone alleys and explore the architecture that characterizes the area.
-Some of the tower-houses of the village have been restored which gives you a nice picture of the form and function of those structures.

 Kardamili - credits: PNIK/Shutterstock.com